CMSgov/cms-bb2-python-sdk/README.md

 ## License<a name="license"></a>
 The CMS Blue Button 2.0 Python SDK is licensed under the Creative Commons Zero v1.0 Universal.
 For more details, see [License](https://github.com/CMSgov/cms-bb2-python-sdk/blob/main/LICENSE).

-*Note: We do our best to keep our SDKs up to date with vulnerability patching, but you are responsible for conducting your own review and testing before implementation.*
+*Note: We do our best to keep our SDKs up to date with vulnerability patching and security testing, but you are responsible for your own review and testing before implementation.*

 ## Help and Support <a name="help"></a>